DoctorMcKay/node-steam-user/README.md

 Access tokens are global.
 That is, everyone who has access to an app receives the same token.
 Tokens do not seem to expire.

+### setPersona(state[, name])
+- `state` - A value from `EPersonaState`
+- `name` - Optional.
+Your new profile name

+Changes our online status, and optionally your profile name.
+You need to call this after you logon or else you'll show up as offline.

+### addFriend(steamID)
+- `steamID` - The SteamID of the user you want to add as a friend, as a `SteamID` object or a string that can parse into one

+Sends a friend request to the user with the specified `SteamID`.
+If they've already sent you a friend request, accepts it.

+### removeFriend(steamID)
+- `steamID` - The SteamID of the user you want to remove from your friends list, as a `SteamID` object or a string that can parse into one

+Removed a specified user from your friends list.

+### blockUser(steamID, block[, callback])
+- `steamID` - The SteamID of the user you want to (un)block, as a `SteamID` object or a string that can parse into one
+- `block` - `true` to block communication with them, `false` to unblock
+- `callback` - Optional.
+Called when the request completes
+	- `eresult` - A value from the `EResult` enum

+Blocks or unblocks communication with a specified user.

+### getSteamLevels(steamids, callback)
+- `steamids` - An array of `SteamID` objects or strings that can parse into `SteamID` objects
+- `callback` - Called when the requested data is available.
+	- `results` - An object whose keys are 64-bit SteamIDs (as strings) and whose values are Steam levels

+Gets the Steam Level for one or more Steam users (who do not have to be on your friends list).

 ### trade(steamID)
 - `steamID` - Either a `SteamID` object or a string which can parse into one